Brendan Bugler: Inter-county

 Bugler first came to prominence on the inter-county scene as a member of the Clare minor hurling panel in 2002.
 He enjoyed little success in this grade, before later moving onto the Clare under-21 team.
 Bugler also enjoyed little success in this grade of hurling.

 In 2007 Bugler made his senior debut for Clare in a National League game against Down.
 Later that year he made his championship debut at midfield in a Munster quarter-final defeat by Cork.

 Two years later in 2009 Bugler enjoyed his first major success with the Clare senior hurlers.
 A 1-12 t 1-7 defeat of Tipperary secured the pre-season Waterford Crystal Cup title.

 Bugler won a National League (Division 1B) medal in 2012 as Clare defeated Limerick by 0-21 to 1-16.
 In spite of enjoying little success in the subsequent championship, Bugler finished off the season by winning an All-Star award.

 In October 2017, Bugler released a statement confirming his retirement from inter-county hurling.

 Inter-provincial

 Bugler has also lined out with Munster in the inter-provincial series of games.

 Coaching

 In October 2019, Bugler was named by Wexford manager Davy Fitzgerald as one of his selectors for 2020.

 On 28 December 2020, Offaly GAA club Birr confirmed that Bugler would be its senior manager for 2021.

+In September 2023, he was named by Brian Lohan as one of the new coaches of the Clare senior hurling team.

+On 21 July 2024, Clare defeated Cork by 3–29 to 1–34 to win the All-Ireland title for a fifth time.